 You want to have a lot of good clean water available.
-I recommend systems like Aquatrue or the Berkey system for low cost filtration so you have easy access to clean water in your home.
-The best water is the Synergy Science hydrogen water which is what I use at home as it is powered by molecular hydrogen which reduces oxidative stress in the body and improves immune function.
+I recommend systems like the iSpring or the Berkey system for low-cost filtration, so you have easy access to clean water in your home.
+The best water is the UltraLux Triple Action Hydrogen Water Machine which is what I use at home as it is powered by molecular hydrogen which reduces oxidative stress in the body and improves immune function.

 If this isn’t an option, getting some bottled Fiji water from your local grocery store is another option you can apply.
 It is best to have your own water system and drink of glasses and mason jars to reduce your exposure to plastics.